ehmicky/modern-errors/docs/plugins.md

 }
 ```

-Plugins should avoid alternatives since they would not benefit from the above.
+Plugins should avoid alternatives since they would lose those benefits.
+This
-This includes:
+includes:

 - Error method arguments